skytreader/chadow/readme.markdown

 Create a new data library to track with the `createlib` command.

 Register a new storage sector with the `regsector` command.
+Remember that a sector is a collection of different storage media which, when taken together comprises a library.

+To register actual storage media to your sectors, use the `regmedia` command.
 This command assumes that the physical storage medium they are mapped to, when mounted on your computer, mount to distinct special files (i.e., in the loosest terms, don't have two flash drives with the same name because then they will collide on the same `/media/user/flash_drive_name` path).

 ## Testing